-An Advanced Executive Certificate in Product Management can assist you in entering this successful product managing and marketing field.
-With Edureka’s course, you can sharpen your skills with live classes and interactions with the best mentors in the industry.
+An Advanced Executive Certificate in Product Management can assist you in entering this successful product management and marketing field.
+With our course, you can sharpen your skills with live classes and interactions with the best mentors in the industry.
 With convenient class schedules, even working professionals can also enrol themselves in this course.

 Brand Management v/s Product Management: Know Key Differences

 What Are The Reasons of Variations in Product?
 Causes & Reasons